xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_coming_soon_block.md

     *   **Label upcoming products**: Specify whether you want the labels "Expected on <date>" to be used on products with an arrival date set in the future (and if so, on what pages).
 The available options are _Don't label_, _In catalog only_ and _On catalog and product pages_.
 For example, here you can see such labels on two products displayed on a catalog page:
         ![comingsoon_labels.png]({{site.baseurl}}/attachments/ref_hQnN8cAT/comingsoon_labels.png)

     *   **Show "coming soon" products only from category being viewed by customer**: This setting defines whether you want to show "coming soon" products from the entire store or just from the category the customer is currently viewing.
-Drupal block settings can override this option (when the DrupalConnector addon is enabled).
+Drupal block settings can override this setting (when the DrupalConnector addon is enabled).

     *   **Maximum number of products to display in "Coming soon" block**: Specify the maximum number of products to be shown in the "Coming soon" block.
 Specify a non-zero value.
 By default, this value is set to 4 (four), so only four products can be displayed in this block:
         ![comingsoon_section_home.png]({{site.baseurl}}/attachments/ref_hQnN8cAT/comingsoon_section_home.png)